-"To let understanding stop at what cannot be understood is a high
+"To let understanding stop at what cannot be understood is a high attainment.Those who cannot do it will be destroyed on the lathe of heaven."Chang Tzu

-And, still on the subject of maps...
+And still on the subject of maps...

 This is the ball-ache that greets any reader opening Ursula K. Le Guin's "A Wizard of Earthsea".
-For much of the book it appears to be an example of exactly the kind of map-at-the-beginning-of-a-book I talked about dreading in yesterday's post, the kind you're meant to constantly refer back to while following the hero's journey, an impediment to reading crammed with unnecessary detail imprisoning upon the page a world which the act of reading is supposed to liberate.
-But Le Guin's brilliant and clearly knew what she was doing, because SPOILERS: the book's climax takes place off the map.
-It's only beyond the edge of the world that Ged can name his shadow, and - like Dangermouse in "Custard" - let reality catch up with him.
+For much of the book, it appears to be an example of exactly the kind of map-at-the-beginning-of-a-book I talked about dreading in yesterday's post – the kind you're meant to constantly refer back to while following the hero's journey, an impediment to reading, crammed with unnecessary detail, imprisoning upon the page a world which the act of reading is supposed to liberate.
+But Le Guin's brilliant, and clearly knew what she was doing, because SPOILERS! the book's climax takes place off the map.
+It's only beyond the edge of the world that Ged can name his shadow, and – like Dangermouse in "Custard" – let reality catch up with him.
 The map isn't here to show us where the hero went, but to show us, physically in fact, what he had to escape.
 It's an excellent way of depicting magic.
 I'm guessing.
 I'm very glad I re-read it.

 When does this happen in the book though?